Monsour Counseling and Psychological Services

 Confidentiality

 At MCAPS, we adhere to the American Psychological Association (APA) Ethics Code, all relevant California state laws and the Family Educational Rights and Privacy Act (FERPA).
 Whenever there is any discrepancy between these guidelines, we follow the highest or most stringent ethical standard, as advised by the APA Ethics Code.
-Specifically, this means that no information will be revealed to anyone outside of MCAPS without written permission from the client, except where disclosure is required by law.
+Specifically, this means that no information will be revealed to anyone outside of MCAPS without written permission from the client, except as regulated by law.

-MCAPS provides psychiatric services to students of The Claremont Colleges including medication evaluations and medication monitoring for most psychotropic medications.
+MCAPS provides psychiatric services to the undergraduate students at The Claremont Colleges, including medication evaluations and medication monitoring.
+This applies to most psychotropic medications; however, different policies apply to ADHD medication (see below for details).
 Appointments with our psychiatrists are free to students.
 Students can request an appointment for psychiatric services by calling MCAPS at (909) 621-8202 and speaking with the front desk administrator.

 Please see MCAPS policy on stimulants/medications for ADHD here.

-The Claremont Colleges Honnold Library’s Mudd Conference Room is available to students for therapy appointments.
+The Claremont Colleges Honnold Library’s Mudd Conference Room is available to students for teletherapy appointments with MCAPS, TimelyCare, or other mental health providers.

 1. Students may request the Mudd Conference Room in the Claremont Colleges Honnold Library for teletherapy with their providers from the Library’s website.
 This room requires approval, but staff typically approve within a day (usually within hours).
 The room is available for reservation any time the Honnold Library is open.